 - The Board does have a problem with the 108 St. comparable.
 This 7,771 sq. ft. corner lot [36] sold for a time-adjusted \$115.66 per sq. ft., and the purchase price was paid by the neighbour, not the party to whom the land was transferred.
 This decision made earlier reference to prior CARB decisions that "weeded" the sales comparables.
 One of those weeds was 10424 Jasper Ave, about which the 2011 CARB dealing with roll 3072709 found: This property was purchased by the adjoining owner to consolidate the sites for the Sobeys development and it was not listed on the open market.
 While this sale may be a valid arms length sale, it does not meet the definition of a "market value" sale as defined in the Act because it was not sold on the open market.
 That property was a 3,000 sq. ft. lot that sold for a time-adjusted-to July 2010 price of \$178.60.
 This Board estimates that time-adjusted to July 2011 the price would be about \$160 per sq. ft.
 The implication from the quote above is that a motivated buyer may have paid above market, but had the property been sold on the open market, it might have attracted an even higher price.
 While this panel entertains a different view of open market, the Board acknowledges the Respondent's point that the 108 St. vendor, in a situation analogous to Sobeys, realized a lot lower price than might have been achieved.
 The 108 Street property also occupies a corner.
 Given the questions this 108 Street sale raises, the Board decided to exclude this property as a good comparable. - [37] The Complainant observed that no evidence had been submitted to justify a corner lot premium; the Respondent's model, drawing on sales of commercial properties beyond just the downtown area, incorporates such a premium.
 The Board acknowledges that the limited sales data from downtown presented at this hearing is "all over the map" and neither proves or disproves this premium.
 Nevertheless, the Board accepts the concept that especially in non-residential property, a corner location affords greater visibility and accessibility and that these attributes add value. - [38] The seven comparables that the Board found as good indicators of value are located in two different downtown "study areas" with different zonings: the Heritage Area and the Urban Warehouse (formerly Enterprise Zone) Area.
 Vacant lands in these areas, and others, have been assessed at a base rate of 124.26.
-The Board finds support for that value in the average time-adjusted sale price of \$126.16 from the seven comparable sales. - [39] Although, the notation on the file shows the recommended 2012 assessment of \$951,500, the Board believes this to be a computational error because the recommended per square foot assessment for this study area was clearly stated to be \$124.26.
-This unit rate, when applied to the area of the subject (7,551 square feet) results in a land value of \$938,287.
-Adding the value of the improvements (\$5,203), resulted in the total new 2012 assessment of \$943,500.
+The Board finds support for that value in the average time-adjusted sale price of \$126.16 from the seven comparable sales. - [39] The Board notes that the subject is assessed at \$139.54 per square foot and accepts that value for a corner lot.